JROTC Championship Series - Rules

 - If a competitor loses their punch card they are disqualified.

-- Punches not clearly punched, i.e.. wet, torn or not all the way thru, will be disqualified.
+i.e. wet, torn or not readable, will be disqualified.

 - If a competitor is caught tampering with the controls in anyway, their